Alexander-Malpica/AquariusCodeChallenge/README.md

 # AquariusCodeChallenge
-Program that communicate with API to get an authorization token to submit a cryptocurrency transaction to a wallet address.
+Program that communicate with API this get an authorization token to submit a cryptocurrency transaction to a wallet address.